 What Makes a Metal “The Best” for Sculpting?

 Durability & Legacy: A great sculpture should outlive its creator.
-The material must resist corrosion, withstand weather (especially for outdoor installations), and maintain its structural integrity for generations.
-This is about creating a legacy piece[1] that can be passed down.
+The material resists corrosion, withstands weather (especially for outdoor installations), and maintains its structural integrity for generations.
+This is about creating a legacy piece that could be passed down.

 Value & Investment: Art is an expression, but it is also an asset.
 The best material has intrinsic worth from its raw components, a respected history in the art market, and the potential to appreciate in value over time.

-Aesthetic & Character: Finally, the material must look the part.
+Aesthetic & Character: Finally, the material looks the part.
 It should offer a range of finishes, from polished brilliance to a textured patina, and its appearance should mature gracefully, telling a visual story of its age and environment.

 Few materials score highly in all four categories.
 Let’s see how the most common options compare.